serhioms/DisruptorFlow/README.md

 ## Async Task

-Async task is descendent of TaskAsync.
-Disruptor flow processor start it then immedeately start next task in a sequence.
-Asynchronous tasks perform in separate threads in parallel of synchronous tasks.
+Async task is descendant from TaskAsync<T>.
+Flow disruptor start it in new thread then immedeately start next task in a sequence.
+All asynchronous tasks run in separate threads in parallel of synchronous tasks.

     public class TestAsyncTask extends TaskAsync<TestContext> {
     	int id = tasskIdGenerator.incrementAndGet();